C-BJ/awesome-zig/CONTRIBUTING.md

 ## Contribution Guidelines
 Please ensure your pull request adheres to the following guidelines:

-- Level 3 and above titles and project are listed in alphabetical order(Except Related Web Sites, skip symbols)
+- Level 3 and above titles and project are listed in alphabetical order(Except Related Web Sites and Resources, skip symbols)
 - The additional description of the projects should be indented again
 - See existing README for other styles